vuestorefront/vue-storefront/packages/core/docs/guide/user-profile.md

 ## Loading current user

-When you confirmed that the user is logged in, you may safely access its data.
+When you confirmed that the user is logged in, you may safely access user data.

 ```js{8,18}
 import { useUser } from '{INTEGRATION}';